Back to blog

 Hong Kong — 0% Capital Gains, Territorial System

-Hong Kong has no capital gains tax at all.
+Hong Kong has no capital gains tax.
 Individual crypto investors pay nothing on trading gains.
-The territorial system means only Hong Kong-sourced income is taxable, and even then, capital gains are exempt.
+The territorial system means only Hong Kong-sourced income is taxable, and capital gains are exempt regardless of source.

-If you're running a crypto trading business in Hong Kong, profits tax applies (8.25% on first HK$2M, 16.5% above).
-But personal investing?
-Zero.
+Where a crypto trading business is operated in Hong Kong, profits tax applies (8.25% on first HK$2M, 16.5% above).
+Personal investing remains at 0%.

 → Full Hong Kong tax guide